 Our California Juvenile Criminal Defense Attorneys Can Help...

-If your child has been arrested, we invite you to call us at Shouse Law Group for a consultation.
-We also invite you to review our related articles Juvenile Criminal Defense in California, Detention Hearings in California Juvenile Cases, Fitness Hearings in California, Adjudication Hearings (Trials) in California Juvenile Case, Disposition (Sentencing) Hearings in California Juvenile Court, Probation in California Juvenile Court Cases, The Juvenile Court Process in California, Sealing Your California Juvenile Records, and Juvenile Crimes that Count as Strikes under California's Three Strikes Law, Eastlake Juvenile Hall & Court, Los Padrinos Juvenile Hall & Court, Ventura County Juvenile Hall Facility & Justice Center, and Orange County Juvenile Hall.
+We invite you to review our related articles Juvenile Criminal Defense in California, Detention Hearings in California Juvenile Cases, Fitness Hearings in California, Adjudication Hearings (Trials) in California Juvenile Case, Disposition (Sentencing) Hearings in California Juvenile Court, Probation in California Juvenile Court Cases, The Juvenile Court Process in California, Sealing Your California Juvenile Records, and Juvenile Crimes that Count as Strikes under California's Three Strikes Law, Eastlake Juvenile Hall & Court, Los Padrinos Juvenile Hall & Court, Ventura County Juvenile Hall Facility & Justice Center, and Orange County Juvenile Hall.

 1 Our California Juvenile Criminal Defense Attorneys have local Los Angeles law offices in Beverly Hills, Burbank, Glendale, Lancaster, Long Beach, Los Angeles, Pasadena, Pomona, Torrance, Van Nuys, West Covina and Whittier.
 We have additional law offices conveniently located throughout the state in Orange County, San Diego, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.